MaBeuLux88/MongoDB-Training/README.md

 # MongoDB-Training
-Educational scripts to set up a StandAlone, a ReplicaSet or a Sharded environment.
+Educational scripts to set up a Standalone, a Replica Set or a Sharded environment.

 To start a MongoDB cluster, just start the scripts in the order one by one.
 Update them to match your architecture.